Cognex-ID/phonegap-manateeworks-v3/README.md

 # IONIC 1 Implementation

-The Manatee Works Barcode Scanner SDK can be loaded as an Ionic plugin, which uses Cordova, so every PhoneGap plugin could run as an Ionic plugin with little or no changes.
-Most of the changes are in the configuration files, due to how the projects are organized in Ionic (or even Ionic2)
+The Manatee Works Barcode Scanner SDK can be loaded as an Ionic plugin, which uses Cordova, so every PhoneGap plugin could run as an Ionic plugin with few changes.
+Most of the changes are in the configuration files.

-First, ensure we have Node.js installed and latest the Ionic and Cordova see (http://ionicframework.com/getting-started/) for more:
+To begin, ensure we have Node.js installed along with the latest Ionic and Cordova software.
+See [Ionic Getting Started](http://ionicframework.com/getting-started/):

 ```ssh
 npm install -g cordova ionic